1947 Dustabad earthquake: Impact

 The earthquake affected a sparsely populated region where most population centers were remote and small desert settlements.
 The total number of deaths is unknown as some villages confirmed fatalities but did not provide figures, though at least 500 people were killed.
 The affected region was constrained to within a 65 km by 28 km, oval-shaped area oriented north-northwest–south-southeast.
 Small settlements were destroyed and in the villages of Charmeh and Sarayan, there were eight and two deaths, respectively.
-Two hundred people died and another 100 were injured in Dustabad-e Bala; further devastation occurred to the southeast and there was also damage in Ferdows.
-The maximum Modified Mercalli intensity exceeded VIII (Severe) in seven villages including Badamuk, Bostaq, Charmeh, Dustabad-e Bala, Estakhr, Gurab-e Jadid and Mārkuh.
-Along with effects of the 26 September aftershock, Dustabad-e Bala was totally razed and most casualties were reported there.
+Two hundred people died and another 100 were injured in Dustabad; further devastation occurred to the southeast and there was also damage in Ferdows.
+The maximum Modified Mercalli intensity exceeded VIII (Severe) in seven villages including Badamuk, Bostaq, Charmeh, Dustabad, Estakhr, Gurab-e Jadid and Mārkuh.
+Along with effects of the 26 September aftershock, Dustabad was totally razed and most casualties were reported there.
 In Tighab, which was damaged by both events and three people died, the aftershock exceeded VII (Very strong).